 - Get tactical with water.
 Bees need water and will go to great lengths to get it.
 The water source may be somewhere less-than-desirable if the beekeeper does nothing.
 So, make sure there’s an easy and available source of water near the hive at all times.

 - Be swarm aware.
-Although swarms are usually composed of bees with a full stomach and hence docile and quiet, they do strike fear into the public.
+Although swarms are usually composed of bees with a full stomach and hence docile and quiet, they can strike fear into the public.
 It is important that the urban beekeeper be particularly diligent in watching for and avoiding swarms.
-One can never be assured a swarm won't happen but there are steps that can be taken to reduce the chances significantly.
-And if they do swarm, a tactical positioning of a "bait hive" can offer a better stop for the swarm than the randomness of a neighbor's backyard.
+One can never be assured a swarm won’t happen, but there are steps that can be taken to reduce the chances significantly.
+And if they do swarm, a tactical positioning of a “bait hive” can offer a better stop for the swarm than the randomness of a neighbor’s backyard.

 Keeping It Real

 With all that said, we’re not going to simply say that urban beekeeping is available to everyone and brings no challenges.